 20. I'm moving, literally

 I will admit right now that I don’t exercise as much as I want to, but one thing I do is move.
 I take a lot of walks.
 Sometimes I practice walking meditation, or plug in an audiobook, or walk and talk with a friend.
-Incidentally, being physically mobile slows down my racing thoughts while also making me feel less confined.
+I also started a kickboxing class that releases my frantic energy in an entirely new way.
+Incidentally, being physically mobile slows down my racing thoughts while also making me feel less stuck.
 I move, therefore I am in motion.
 If you can add nature into the mix like I do, I highly recommend this.